leglorious/jmxtranswiki/YAMLConfig.md

     graphite_port: 2003

     # Global port to query JMX on
+    # query_port and global_host_alias are mandatory
+    # Will accept a blank space if alias and host is provided in host sets
     query_port: 5400
+    global_host_alias:

     # Query definitions, every query needs obj, resultAlias, attr
     #   from jmxtrans format, "name" must be given for referencing